Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2023-11-20-multiplayer-addendum-infraction-procedure-guide.markdown

 **Policy Additions**

-**2.3A Additional Remedy** In Multiplayer game mode, the decision on what cards must be returned, majority of remaining opponents must decide on the card(s) returned.
+**2.3A Additional Remedy** In Multiplayer Tournaments, the **decision on what cards** must be returned is made by a **majority vote** of opponents.
 If no majority decision is reached, the final decision will be made by a randomly chosen opponent.

 ## 2.5.
 Game Play Error — Game Rule Violation